-It’s got a number of resources that you can use to teach Word 2010 or Word 2013 to your students.
+It’s got a number of resources that you can use to teach your middle or high school students to use Microsoft Word.

-Once they have mastered the basics, your students can move onto the Skills Project which puts their skills to the test, requiring them to start from scratch and fully create a document.
+Once they have mastered the basics, your students can move onto the Microsoft Word Skills Project which puts their skills to the test, requiring them to start from scratch and fully create a document.

 If you want to take it one step further, you can assign the Microsoft Word Business Project, which requires the students to create a Job Description booklet using more advanced skills.